Keep public money out of Adani coal

 In December 2017, Adani’s application for a $1 billion taxpayer-subsidised loan from the NAIF was vetoed by the Queensland state government.
 This means the loan, which Adani wanted to use to build the rail line it needs to export coal from its proposed Carmichael mega mine, can’t go ahead.

 Queensland rail company Aurizon also wanted to use a NAIF loan to build its own rail line, connecting Adani’s Carmichael site to existing rail infrastructure and saving Adani billions of dollars in the cost of building their own line.
-But Aurizon in February withdrew its application to the NAIF, pointing to a lack of finalised customer contracts with any of the companies proposing coal mines in the Galilee Basin.
+But in February 2018 Aurizon withdrew its application to the NAIF, blaming a lack of finalised customer contracts with any of the companies proposing coal mines in the Galilee Basin.
 While Aurizon’s announcement reaffirmed its support for the notion of opening the Galilee to coal mining, it also indicates just how far Adani’s Carmichael plans are from coming to fruition.